Advowson: Effect of the Reformation

 In the Reformation in the 16th century, the Dissolution of the Monasteries led to the transfer of much monastic property to laymen, and with the properties passed the advowsons which the monasteries had held: thus creating a large group of lay patrons (see impropriation).
-In 1603, there were an estimated 3849 livings in the hands of lay impropriators out of a total of 9284.
+In 1603, there were an estimated 3,849 livings in the hands of lay impropriators out of a total of 9,284.

 There were also many lords of manors and patrons of appurtenant livings who were recusants, that is to say who remained Roman Catholics and refused to adopt the new Protestant religion.
-Such patrons were disbarred from making presentations by the Presentation of Benefices Act 1605 (3 Jac.
-1 c 5), which transferred the right for the time being to the Universities of Oxford or Cambridge according to the geographical location of the parish.
+Such patrons were disbarred from making presentations by the Presentation of Benefices Act 1605 (3 Jas.
+1. c.
+5), which transferred the right for the time being to the universities of Oxford or Cambridge according to the geographical location of the parish.
 The university was allowed to assign this right to a third party adherent to the new religion, for consideration or otherwise.